Jambierp/hashcat/tools/pdf_tests/_README.txt

 Test files for pdf kernels

-Didn't use hashcat as password as pdf files/a single pdf hash can have two passwords, based on the u-value and o-value. https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/pdf_reference_archives/PDFReference.pdf
+Didn't use supercrack as password as pdf files/a single pdf hash can have two passwords, based on the u-value and o-value. https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/pdf_reference_archives/PDFReference.pdf